 The 1KA tool's advanced modules feature also provides support for telephone surveys.
+Telephone survey support is only available to 3KA private package users.
 The procedure for creating a telephone survey is as follows:

 1. Create a standard survey with the 'Create survey' option, which enables you to set conditions.

 2. Click on the 'EDIT' – 'Questionnaire' tab and enter all of the questions in the survey.